TomaszAleksanderSzewczyk/Flappy-Bird-with-Python/README.md

 # Flappy-Bird-with-Python
-This project was made to learn the Pygame library
+This project was made to learn the Pygame library.